Expensify/App/docs/articles/expensify-classic/workspaces/Personal-and-Corporate-Karma.md

 ## How do I opt-in to Personal Karma donations?

-You can donate Personal Karma to Expensify.org on your personal workspace settings.
+You can enable Personal Karma donations from your personal workspace settings.

 - Sign in to your account at www.expensify.com.
 - Go to **Settings** > **Workspaces** > click on your Individual workspace settings.